-Learning Outcomes The learner will Assessment Criteria The learner can 1.2 ensure that the area they work in is tidy, safe and organised efficiently 1.3 prepare and arrange everything they need to deal with customers before their shift or period of work commences 2.
+Learning Outcomes Assessment Criteria essment Criteria The learner will The learner can 1.
+Prepare to deal with customers 1.1 keep their knowledge of their organisation's services or products up-to-date 1.2 ensure that the area they work in is tidy, safe and organised efficiently 1.3 prepare and arrange everything they need to deal with customers before their shift or period of work commences 2.
 Give consistent service to customers 2.1 make realistic customer service promises to customers 2.2 ensure that their promises balance the needs of their customers and their organisation 2.3 keep their promises to customers 2.4 inform their customers if they cannot keep their promises due to unforeseen circumstances 2.5 recognise when their customers' needs or expectations have changed and adapt their service to meet the new requirements 2.6 keep their customers informed if delivery of the service needs to involve passing them on to another person or organisation 3.
-Check customer service delivery 3.1 check that the service they have given meets their customers' needs and expectations 3.2 identify when they could have given better service
+Check customer service delivery 3.1 check that the service they have given meets their customers' needs and expectations 3.2 identify when they could have given better service to customers and how their service could have been improved 3.3 share information with colleagues and service

-Learning Outcomes Assessment Criteria The learner will The The learner can to customers and how their service could have been improved 3.3 share information with colleagues and service partners to maintain and improve their standards of service delivery.
-4. Know how to deliver reliable customer r 4.1 describe their organisation's services or products service 4.2 explain their organisation's procedures and systems for delivering customer service 4.3 describe methods or systems for measuring an organisation's effectiveness in delivering customer service 4.4 explain their organisation's procedures and systems for checking service delivery 4.5 explain their organisation's requirements for health and safety in their area of work Mapping to National Occupational Standar rds This Unit directly relates to Unit B2 of the Customer Service NOS 2010.
+Learning Outcomes Assessment Criteria The learner will The learner can The learner can partners to maintain and improve their standar of service delivery. .ds 4.
+Know how to deliver reliab customer 4.1 describe their organisation's services or produc ts service 4.2 explain their organisation's procedures and systems for delivering customer service 4.3 describe methods or systems for measuring an organisation's effectiveness in delivering custor service 4.4 explain their organisation's procedures and systems for checking service delivery 4.5 explain their organisation's requirements for health and safety in their area of work Mapping to National Occupation l Standards This Unit directly relates to Unit B2 of the Customer Service NOS 2010.

-Unit 21: Deliver customer service on your customer's premises
+Unit 20: Deliver customer service on your customer's premises